 Stormwater BMPs can help achieve numerous water quality objectives by filtering and retaining pollutants during and after storm events.
-These management measures can be installed in both urban and agricultural settings.
-Overall, stormwater runoff from developed land accounts for less than one percent of the total bacteria load and the majority of this bacteria is linked to pet waste.
-Pet waste is addressed in Section 5.2.2.
-Stormwater BMPs to address runoff from pasture or croplands are addressed in Section 5.1.2.
-Measures to address the remaining urban stormwater loads are described in this section.
-As bacteria in the urban stormwater is a nominal contributor to the impairments (less than 0.05 percent), the measures described are pilot projects to serve as community demonstrations of best practices.
+Stormwater runoff from developed land accounts for less than one percent of the total bacteria load (and the majority of this bacteria is linked to pet waste), so the measures described here are pilot projects to serve as community demonstrations of best practices.
+Their value is as much or more in strengthening public awareness of actions individuals can take to protect and restore water quality as in the actual bacterial source reduction achieved.